Data Analysis with Python: Basics (2025 Guide)

 df["order_date"] = pd.to_datetime(df["order_date"], errors="coerce")

-# Example: ensure IDs stay as strings
+# Ensure IDs stay as strings

 df["customer_id"] = df["customer_id"].astype("string")

-# Example: missing values strategy (simple)
+# Missing values strategy (simple example)

 df["discount"] = df["discount"].fillna(0)